la2050/archive/_projects/2015/help-at-risk-students-in-south-l-a-get-on-track-to-graduate.md

   implement their vision at the school.
 project_image: 'https://img.youtube.com/vi/_P0ljapOsHo/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/_P0ljapOsHo'
-'In one to three sentences, please describe your proposal.': >- The high school dropout crisis is enormous in scope, yet highly concentrated in just a few neighborhoods, like South L.A.
-City Year LA and the Partnership are expanding our collaboration into Carver Middle School to ensure the most at-risk students reach their full potential.
-City Year AmeriCorps members will target 7th and 8th grade students who demonstrate risk factors for dropping out, providing more capacity to Partnership staff and school leadership to implement their vision at the school.
 Where will you be working?:
   - Carver Middle School (South Los Angeles)
 How do you plan to use these resources to make change?: